 “One of my biggest lessons was, you have once in a while to be lucky,” she says.

 The Rose “Surviving Well” calendar is a 12-month calendar highlighting our cancer services, physicians and inspirational stories from our patients.
-Lisa is our survivor for June.
+Christine is our survivor for February.